Stuart Forster looks at the Zagreb Tourfilm Festival in Croatia.

 One of my highlights of 2015 was being President of the Jury at the Zagreb Tourfilm Festival.

 The film festival was held in the Croatian capital from 21 to 24 September.
 More than 600 entries were received from around the world.
-I can vouch that reaching decisions was by no means always easy.
+I can vouch that reaching decisions were by no means always easy.
 Some long discussions ensued regarding the artistic and technical merits of films.

-Following the gala dinner and awards ceremony in the ball room of the Esplanade Zagreb Hotel I had a chat with Spomenka Saraga, the Festival Director.
+Following the gala dinner and awards ceremony in the ballroom of the Esplanade Zagreb Hotel I had a chat with Spomenka Saraga, the Festival Director.

-“The Zagreb Tourfilm Festival was the mutual idea of Zagreb Tourist Board and me.
+“The Zagreb Tourfilm Festival was the mutual idea of the Zagreb Tourist Board and me.
 With the help of Zagreb city, a lot of enthusiasm and a great deal of energy we were able to realise it for the first time in 2012,” says Spomenka, an experienced film producer whose work includes the 2007 film, Unique Dubrovnik.
 The film played a role in raising international awareness about the attractions of the Dalmatian city that many people today recognise from Game of Thrones.

 Tourism movies and reportage

 “At the festival, we show tourism-related movies and reportage.
 They come from all over the world to promote the nature, architecture, people, culture and activities of different countries.
 We show the diversity of the world with one thing in common; beauty,” says Spomenka.

 “The movies from Bangladesh and Greece always stand out with beauty and humour.
 This year my favourite movie is Only in Ghent because it’s very different and has an alternative, anti-commercial tone,” she adds.